 Let’s get this out of the way now.
 I love these things.
 I love the suspense and a swimming anime was my gateway drug into all this, so I’ll start here!

-1. ***Yowamushi Pedal – This is an anime about cycling.
+1. ***Yowamushi Pedal – (Number three of my all time top three favorites!)
+This is an anime about cycling.
 I didn’t think I was going to be into it…until the third episode and I realized I was in love with every character from the sweet little cinnamon roll wearing glasses, to his rival the up and coming “Ace”, to the upper classmen, and yes…even the bad guys.
 (And one of them is ultra creepy.)
 I really enjoyed this one and the show fleshes out each character so well that I forgot who I was rooting for.
 In the end, I wanted all of them to win.
 This anime made me cry happy tears of pride.
 Yes, that’s right, a sports anime made me cry…what is my life!?
 All the music is really good too and I dare you try NOT to sing the theme song from the Anime that Onoda sings all the time.
 In fact, all the music is good!

 2. Free!
 Iwatobi Swim Club and Free!
 Eternal Summer – Swimming obviously!
 This was the first Anime I ever watched.
 It attacked me with feelings I wasn’t expecting.
 There are some strong romantic undertones running between the characters, but no one acknowledges it or even acts in a way that pushes any boundaries.
 It simply is what it is and the relationships are really about competition, growing stronger, growing up, getting better, and loyalty.
 These guys love each other, but they’d never say that out loud.
 Also, because I’m a perv, guys in swimsuits do not hurt this show at all.
 In fact…I could watch the thing again with the sound turned down.
 My favorite characters from this Anime are Makoto (because leadership is hard) and then Sosuke from season 2 because who doesn’t love a tortured hot guy?